-Prices are huge.
 I will tell you this, generally speaking, getting a high quality lead from paid sources is usually NOT cheap, but I did manage to do it through marketing via Bing Ads, and my #1 recommended program, Wealthy Affiliate does discuss the secrets to doing this.
 For example, they teach people to drive targeted and even laser targeted traffic to your site via free and paid ways (not through solo ads) and in following the training they deliver from one of their guides called the Wealthy Affiliate Bootcamp, I was able to generate over $300,000 through free and paid traffic methods.

 I don’t like that I had to guess that it was an MMO traffic package site and that you don’t even get to select other niches.
 I also didn’t like how vague the tutorial videos about traffic were, they are missing a lot of important pieces…

 Even places like Udimi, which is arguably one of the most popular solo ad sites today does this and while I don’t really recommend that service either, it’s a safer investment than HQ Solo Ads in my opinion.

-The ever present Solo ad risk exists.
-This is the big picture, the elephant in the room if you will…
+This is the big picture, the elephant in the room if you will:

-I never recommend using these types of sites because they are not designed to give you the best traffic possible, despite saying it’s high quality.
+I never recommend using solo ad websites because they are not designed to give you the best traffic possible, despite saying it’s high quality.
 You want to know what high quality is?